Angela, due to food sensitivities, has a great appreciation for food and its effect on the body. She strives to learn

 What Is a GMO?

 GMO stands for "genetically modified organisms."
-There are disagreements as to what is considered a GMO, but essentially it is a food, whether it is a plant or an animal, that has had its genetic make-up altered from its original state.
+There are disagreements as to what is considered a GMO; most agree it is a food, whether it be a plant or an animal that has had its genetic make-up altered from its original state.

-For thousands of years, humans have purposely selected seeds that were from the most ideal crops and replanted them over and over, ultimately changing the original plant into a more appealing fruit or vegetable.
-For example, the corn we eat today is not the same corn that was planted three thousand years ago.
-Through selective planting, we now are able to enjoy juicy plump yellow kernels on a cob.
-The same was done with animals.
+For thousands of years, humans have purposely selected seeds that were from ideal crops and replanted them over and over, ultimately changing the original plant into a more appealing fruit or vegetable.
+For example, the corn we eat today is not the same corn that grew three thousand years ago.
+Through selective planting and breeding, we now can enjoy juicy plump yellow kernels on the cob or the choicest meat.
 People would purposely breed the most ideal animals in order to get better meat.

 In the past forty years, scientists have learned how to speed up this process by modifying the DNA of a plant or animal through the use of chemicals or radiation, then selectively choose which spawn to plant or breed.
-They may also use a gene from a different plant, bacteria, or virus and place it into a food in order to get a more desired product.
+They may also use a gene from a different plant, bacteria, or virus and place it into food to get a more desired product.
 It is these changes that are most often thought of as GMOs.

 The reason for genetically modifying a plant is to make it beneficial or more appealing to the consumer.
-Sometimes plants are modified to make them resistant to disease or bugs, better-adapted to colder climates, capable of maintaining ripeness for longer periods of time, or to increase its nutritional value.
+Sometimes plants are modified to make them resistant to disease or bugs, better-adapted to colder climates, capable of maintaining ripeness for more extended periods or increasing its nutritional value.
 Some GMOs are packed with vitamins and minerals to boost the health benefits.
-Others, like potatoes, are created to bruise less easily, as well as reduce the cancer-causing chemicals from being created when they are turned into french fries.
+Others, like potatoes, are created to bruise less easily, as well as reduce the cancer-causing chemicals from being created when turned into french fries.

 How Are They Made?